 Believe it or not “more than 2.5 million borrowers have student loan debt greater than $100,000.”
-How is debt level this high ever a good idea?!
-Well, it could be, but here’s the catch.When we talk about smart student loan debt levels, we look to the future and see what that student’s first job will look like.
+How is a debt level this high ever a good idea?!
+Well, it could be, as long as it follows our rule of thumb to estimate how much student loan debt to take on..When we talk about smart student loan debt levels, we look to the future and see what that student’s first job will look like.
 The smartest debt level depends on a student’s future salary.

 We recommend families use the estimated annual starting salary for the future graduate as the maximum amount of student loan debt–for all four years.
 Let’s look at an example.
 If a student wants to be an accountant, we can look up their average starting salary online at salary.com.
 You can include the preferred city as well since salaries can vary greatly by location.

 In Columbus, OH, the average salary for “Accountant I” is $52,910.
-We use that figure as an estimated maximum student loan amount total for the whole four years of college, or $13,228 per year.
+We use that figure as an estimated maximum student loan amount total for the whole four years of college or $13,228 per year.

-Federal student loan amounts are capped at a certain amount each year–$5,500 freshman year, $6,500 sophomore year, $7,500 junior and senior year for a total of $27,000.
+To help families not take out too many student loans, federal student loan amounts are capped at a certain amount each year–$5,500 freshman year, $6,500 sophomore year, and $7,500 junior and senior year for a total of $27,000.

-An important exercise is teaching students about monthly budgeting BEFORE they agree to a student loan.
+An important exercise is teaching students about monthly budgeting BEFORE they agree to a student loan!

 If a student takes out more in loans than they can afford, the only option under federal loans is a repayment plan which can stretch out the payments over an extended period–25 years or more.